Reformation Day Resources

 Luther: The Life and Legacy of the German Reformer.
 This is an outstanding documentary on the story behind the man who sparked the Protestant Reformation

 Suggested Reading on The Reformation.
-These articles provides excellent recommendations for reading about the Reformation.
+These articles provides excellent recommendations for further reading.

 A Protestant Confession of Church Unity